Washington state law: Pharmacists now providers in private health plans

 SB 5557 requires commercial or private health care plans doing business in Washington to enroll pharmacists into their provider networks, and it mandates that these plans pay pharmacists for services they provide if they are within a pharmacist’s scope of practice.

-“This is transformative in terms of what pharmacists will be able to do for patients under their covered insurance benefit,” Don Downing, BSPharm, Clinical Professor at University of Washington School of Pharmacy, told Pharmacy Today .
+“This is transformative in terms of what pharmacists will be able to do for patients under their covered insurance benefit,” Don Downing, BSPharm, Clinical Professor at the University of Washington School of Pharmacy, told Pharmacy Today.
 “Clinics and hospitals will be able to utilize more pharmacists in direct patient care to improve patient outcomes.”

 The state’s Medicaid managed care program is required to pay pharmacists for medication therapy management services.

-Although the new law does not require the state agency that manages Washington’s Medicaid and public employee health plans to participate, Downing said the agency has already decided that it will be credentialing and privileging pharmacists along with commercial plans because it believes that patient benefits and cost savings will result from allowing pharmacists to practice at the top of their license.
+Although the new law does not require the state agency that manages Washington’s Medicaid and public employee health plans to participate, Downing said the agency has already decided that it will be credentialing and privileging pharmacists along with commercial plans because they believe that patient benefits and cost savings will result from allowing pharmacists to practice at the top of their license.

 “To me, this move by a public plan potentially portends the future decision by many public payers to fully recognize pharmacists as full provider status practitioners,” said Downing.